Estimating Treatment Effects in Networks under Unknown Exposure Mappings: Data-Generating Processes

+Together, the construction of $\nu^\prime$ and the sigmoid transformation place the 75th-percentile node at propensity 0.5, but do not constrain the realized treatment rate exactly.
+When $\beta_{XT}=0$, we deviate from this procedure and sample exactly 25\% of the nodes uniformly without replacement.
+Unless explicitly stated otherwise, we set $\beta_{XT} = 6$.

-To generate the outcomes, we first create a transformed feature vector $\tilde{\mathbf{x}}_i$ by applying the sigmoid function $\sigma$ to half of the features in order to introduce nonlinearities.
-The outcomes are obtained as follows:
+Outcome $y_i$ is generated as follows.
+We first create a transformed feature vector $\tilde{\mathbf{x}}_i$ by applying the sigmoid function $\sigma$ to half of the features to introduce nonlinearities. $y_i$ is then obtained as follows:

 with